spgdaman/triangle-tracker/README.md

 The first condition checks if the sum of any two sides of the triangle is equal to or less than the third remaining side.

+The second condition checks if all sides are be equal.

 ## Technologies used

 HTML, CSS and JavaScript.